HouzuoGuo/laitos/doc/Toolbox feature: Facebook.md

 </pre>

 ## Usage
-Use any laitos daemon to run the following toolbox command:
+Use any capable laitos daemon to run the following toolbox command:

-    .f <message>
+    .f message

-Where the message is to be posted to Facebook time-line.

-A short moment later, the command response will say a number, that is how many characters the message has.
+Where `message` is to be posted to Facebook time-line.
+A short moment later, the command response will say a number that is length of the message.

 ## Tips
 Facebook annoyingly hands out these short-lived API access tokens that we must refresh each month, there is no way